agungTuanany/Javascript-data-structure-and-algorithm/chapter-8-data-structure-trees/README.md

 it can be a number, it can be really anything because it's a node.
-But as you can see, all we're dealing with is, that in a Binary Heap every node on the top level has a greater value than every node on the next level down; and a Heap can be used i any algorithms where _ordering is important_; and as we're going to discuss, it's commonly used to when it comes to priority queues.
+But as you can see, all we're dealing with is, that in a Binary Heap every node on the top level has a greater value than every node on the next level down; and a Heap can be used in any algorithms where _ordering is important_; and as we're going to discuss, it's commonly used to when it comes to priority queues.

 Now with _arrays_ we had random access, it allowed us to randomly access any